Slave and plantation music was the first of five local American influences which fused into jazz around 1900.

 The music always had a strong ground beat, the rhythm of work, full of field hollers, forerunners of 'the break', and insistent call & response patterns, blue notes, falsetto voices with melisma.

-During the Civil War, 'Slave Songs of the United States' was published by William Francis Allen, Charles Pickford Ware and Lucy McKim Garrison.
+During the Civil War, 'Slave Songs of the United States' was published by William Francis Allen, Charles Pickford Ware & Lucy McKim Garrison.

 After the Civil War prison songs were identifiable as a development of the plantation songs.

-New Orleans composer Louis Moreau Gottschalk appears to have introduced themes from Creole slave music into his works, particularly 'La Calinda' and 'La Bamboula', dances performed in New Orleans Congo Square.
-Gottschalk's piano piece 'The Banjo' (1855) appears to be the earliest composition to reflect the sound of the instrument then commonly played by Minstrel performers, though it is clear the earlier African instrument was played in the Congo Square.
-He would have heard it when he was a boy, in the 1840's.
+New Orleans composer Louis Moreau Gottschalk (1829-69) appeared to have introduced themes from Creole slave music into his works, particularly 'La Calinda' and 'La Bamboula', dances performed in New Orleans Congo Square.
+Gottschalk's piano piece 'The Banjo' (1855) which included the sounds of Stephen Foster, was the earliest composition to reflect the sound of the instrument then commonly played by Minstrel performers, and perhaps the earlier African instrument was played in Congo Square where Gottschalk would have heard it when he was a boy, in the 1840's.

 back to jazz tradition